 Subwoofers are naturally loud and explosive, especially when these devices are installed on cars or home theater systems.
 For a lot of people, a more rich-sounding bass can change the video or the music significantly.
 If the subwoofer cannot produce that explosive boom, it will start to feel like something’s missing.
 If the power is not met, the ultimate question arises: how do you make your subwoofer louder for free?

-As per Crutchfield, the bass community is not that united.
-A Subwoofer user can either belong in the Camp A, who likes “tight” bass or fall into Camb B, who wants to their bass to sound “boomy”.
-Of course, those from the Camp A would feel like “boomy” bass is quite loud, while those from Camp B will feel that “tight” bass is not loud enough.
+A Subwoofer user can belong to two camps: Those in Camp A, who like “tight” bass or Camp B, who wants to their bass to sound “boomy”.
+Of course, those from Camp A would feel like “boomy” bass is quite loud, while those from Camp B will feel that “tight” bass is not loud enough.
 As it turns out, one of the major factors in a subwoofer bass output is the subwoofer enclosure.

 Tweak Your Subwoofer box

 A subwoofer must have an enclosure to maximize its potential as a part of the sound system.
 The enclosure will not only give protection to the unit; it will also make improve the sound of the bass when you out the right subwoofer the right enclosure.
 This is also the reason why a lot of audio enthusiasts tend to make their own enclosures for the subs.
 There are different types of enclosures that you can use depending on the type of bass that you want to hear.